 (WKBN) – The summer season is coming to the Valley, which means fun and festivities out in the community.

-Do you know of a scheduled event or an update on the status of an event that we’ve missed?
+Do you know of a scheduled event that we’ve missed?
 Submit your information here.

-Below is the list of events in the Valley and where they currently stand:
+Below is the list of events in the Valley: